captn3m0/codechef/_problems/school/CO92JUDG.md

 Bob
 Draw
 </pre>

-### Explanation
+<h3>Explanation</h3>

-**Example case 1:** Alice will choose the finish time in the last race to be considered zero, which means her sum of finish times is 3 + 1 + 3 + 3 + 0 = 10, while Bob will choose the finish time of his second race to be considered zero, so his total sum of finish times is 1 + 0 + 2 + 5 + 3 = 11.
-Since Alice's sum is smaller, she is considered the winner.
+<p><b>Example case 1:</b> Alice will choose the finish time in the last race to be considered zero, which means her sum of finish times is 3 + 1 + 3 + 3 + 0 = 10, while Bob will choose the finish time of his second race to be considered zero, so his total sum of finish times is 1 + 0 + 2 + 5 + 3 = 11.
+Since Alice's sum is smaller, she is considered the winner.</p>

-**Example case 2:** We're dealing with the same situation as in the previous case, but finish times for the players are swapped, so Bob wins this time.
+<p><b>Example case 2:</b> We're dealing with the same situation as in the previous case, but finish times for the players are swapped, so Bob wins this time.</p>

-**Example case 3:** Alice will choose the finish time of the first race to be considered zero, which means her total time is 0 + 1 + 3 = 4.
+<p><b>Example case 3:</b> Alice will choose the finish time of the first race to be considered zero, which means her total time is 0 + 1 + 3 = 4.
 Bob will choose the finish time of his last race to be considered zero, which makes his total time 2 + 2 + 0 = 4.
-The competition is considered **a draw** because both players have equal sums of finish times.
+The competition is considered <b>a draw</b> because both players have equal sums of finish times.</p>